Acquia Cloud Enterprise backups, availability, and disaster recovery

 Acquia Cloud is built on Amazon Web Services (AWS) infrastructure, which is physically remote from Acquia offices.
 The AWS environment consists of major regions and Availability Zones.
 Acquia Cloud customers may choose the geographic region for their site's location.
-Acquia Cloud currently supports the US (East, West), EU (Ireland), Australia, and Asia (Singapore) regions.
+Acquia Cloud currently supports the US (East, West), EU (Ireland), and Asia Pacific (Tokyo, Singapore and Sydney) regions.

 Each region contains multiple Availability Zones.
 AWS Availability Zones are separate yet interconnected data centers within the major regions.
 Acquia Cloud Enterprise offers high availability by using multiple AWS Availability Zones in one AWS region with redundant servers serving each layer of the technology stack.
 The following are the three main components of a Drupal site hosted by Acquia Cloud Enterprise:

 - Reverse proxy caching and load balancing servers (nginx and Varnish)

 - Web servers (Apache with PHP and Drupal code)

 At the Internet-facing tier, a software-based load balancer is deployed with a hot standby in a different availability zone in the same region.
 The load balancer distributes load across multiple web servers, which are also distributed across multiple availability zones.
 Acquia's expert operations team adds additional web servers to the resource pool as needed.
 The load balancer continuously monitors the web servers, and if a server becomes unavailable, it removes it from the pool of hosts serving the site.
 Web servers use a shared network file system (GlusterFS) so that all files are kept in sync and redundant to each other